 Please Scoll down to view the artists we work with

-Lekha Singh is a multi-disciplined creative who channels her finely-honed artistry to expose life, death and the human condition.
+Lekha Singh channels her finely-honed artistry to expose life, death and the human condition.
 We experience her work as both serene and stunning.
 Singh has garnered acclaim for a body of work sourced from rich subject matter that challenges her audience to acknowledge and appreciate the familiar in the foreign and strange.
 Spanning multiple countries and diverse cultures, her work is a window to the world.
 Singh believes that within life's imperfection we have an opportunity to wonder and be amazed.

 – José Bedia